ropensci/patentsview/README.md

 #>   ..$ assignee_type                 : chr [1:25] "2" ...
 ```

-Note that there is an "assignee\_id" column in each data frame, allowing us to link the data frames back together based on this variable (the primary key).
+Note that there is an `assignee_id` column in each data frame, allowing us to link the data frames back together based on this variable (the primary key).

 Examples
 --------